 Once installed, you can see the newly installed fonts in any application that uses fonts such as GIMP, Pinta etc.

 Tip: Ubuntu provides a package to install Microsoft TrueType fonts all at once.

 Install several fonts at once in Linux

-No, it is not typo.
-This is still step 2 but just an alternative.
-The method we saw above to install fonts in Ubuntu is just fine.
-But there is a little issue with it.
-What happens when you have like 20 new fonts to install.
-Installing all these fonts, one by one, by double clicking on them is cumbersome and inconvenient.
-Don’t you think the same?
+No, it is not a typo.
+This is an alternative to step 2 that I mentioned above.
+Imagine you have 20 new fonts to install.
+Installing all these fonts, one by one, by double-clicking on them is cumbersome and inconvenient.
+Don’t you think so?

 To install several fonts at once in Ubuntu, all you need to do is to create .fonts directory, if it doesn’t exist already, in your Home directory.
 And extract or copy paste all those TTF or OTF files in this directory.

 Step 1: Create .fonts directory in your home directory